SourLemonJuice/i18nglish.c/README.md

 The executable file will named `i18nglish.out`.
 At now, the compiler is `clang`.

 But for Microsoft Windows, I don't have too many ideas.
 I don't want to use MSVC because the complier's flags are very different.\
-So now, my choice is MinGW-w64 and build all exec in Linux.
-Run the `make i18nglish.exe` to build .exe file, as for BUGs... just ignore them.\
+So now, my choice is MinGW-w64(MSYS2) in Windows OS.
+Goto MSYS2 bash and run `make i18nglish.exe` to build *.exe* file, as for garbled-character Bug... just ignore them.
-Hopefully this build target will appear in the workflow soon.

 If need to compile a release version, run make with the argument `releaseBuild=1`.

-In addition, GitHub Workflow may already have the latest exec artifact that can be download.
+In addition, GitHub Workflow and Release may already have the latest executable artifact that can be download(Windows/Linux).

 ### How to use